averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 The Invariance Density Principle can be integrated into the XGI framework as a stability metric:

 - XGI stability factor $= f(D_i, \delta_{\min}, \text{rate of invariance loss})$.

-    *English translation:*
-    The stability factor in XGI depends on invariance density, the minimum threshold, and how quickly invariance is lost.

 - Used to model how physical laws, biological heredity, or communication integrity degrade under substrate stress.

 ---